zybeon/RustOxideAutoUpdater/README.md

 ```

 ## Usage
-Best if used in a cron job every 5-10 minutes.
-This replaces the need to call the monitor command in lgsm if used this way.
-If set less than 5 min it may not complete an update before the next call to the script happens (untested fallout).
-If needed a check could be made to see if an update is pending and exit the script
+When running a Rust server with Oxide mods you normally need to wait until until Oxide releases their update.
+This is best when used in a cron job running every 1-10 minutes and is meant to replace the need to run the monitor command as this will run the monitor command if no update is found.
+PID file checking is used to ensure the script does not execute if a previous process is running.
+(Not tested thoroughly)

 Example cron
 ```